 With a smaller, more committed group of student-athletes, the level of excitement at practice is high, leading to a national championship caliber program.
 Whitworth finished fourth in the inaugural Al Carius Men’s Program of the Year award that was based on the team’s overall finish at the NCAA DIII cross country, indoor and outdoor Track & Field national championships in 2008-09.
 The men’s team finished 9th in the Al Carius Program of the Year standings in 2011, while the women’s team finished 11th in the female counterpart, the Deb Vercauteren Program of the Year, in 2011.
 The Pirate program was also honored as the Scholar Team of the Year in 2008 and 2009 which is based on team overall GPA and national team finishes.

 Schwarz has also been the head coach of the very successful Pirate cross country program since 1998.
-In addition to their national championship appearances in 2001, 2009 and 2010, the women's team won NWC crowns in 2001 and 2009 and finished as NWC runners-up in 2002-04 and again in 2008 and 2010.
+In addition to their national championship appearances in 2002, 2009 and 2010, the women's team won the NWC crown in 2009 and finished as NWC runners-up in 2002-04 and again in 2008, 2010, 2013 and 2014.
 The Pirate women won the NCAA DIII West Regional title and finished 6th at the NCAA DIII national championships in 2009 and 17th in 2010.
 The Pirate men have improved dramatically, finishing third in the conference from 2002-07 and winning the NWC in 2008, 2010 and 2011.
 The Pirates earned an NCAA West Region title in 2008 while sending the Whitworth men’s team to their first ever NCAA national championships in school history with a repeat appearance in 2010.
-Schwarz has led Whitworth runners to the NCAA Division III championships every season since 2001.

-Dr. Schwarz is also a Professor in the Kinesiology Department.
+Dr. Schwarz is also a professor in the Kinesiology Department.
 Schwarz fills his "spare time" when he is not teaching and coaching by being very active in the community and in youth ministry, including being the advisor for Whitworth’s chapter of Fellowship of Christian Athletes.
-Schwarz lives with his wife, Sally, and their baby girl Malya in north Spokane’s Mead neighborhood.
+Schwarz lives with his wife, Sally, and their daughters Malya and Ruby in north Spokane’s Mead neighborhood.

 If you are interested in more information on the Whitworth Track & Field teams, you can contact Coach Schwarz at firstname.lastname@example.org or 509.777.4361.